Updated Jan 10, 2023

 Agricultural producers throughout the U.S. can take advantage of the Department of Agriculture’s Rural Energy for America Program (REAP).
 This program offers assistance during the switch to renewable energy, helping with loans for clean energy systems, including solar.

 REAP resources aren’t limited to agricultural producers – many small businesses in rural areas can utilize this grant to install or upgrade renewable energy sources.
-The small businesses and farmers can continue focusing on their work after submitting their solar project plans, as the USDA handles applications on their behalf for available grants.
+Small businesses and farmers can continue focusing on their work after submitting their solar project plans, as the USDA handles applications on their behalf for available grants.

 Minnesota homeowners aren’t the only ones who can benefit from the Federal Solar Tax Credit.
 Minnesota businesses can claim up to 30% of the cost of their solar energy systems in their taxes, which can amount to thousands of dollars in savings, as many businesses need larger systems.
 This commercial tax credit has also been extended through the end of 2032.

 Solar energy systems no longer feature a massive financial hurdle that bars residents from pursuing renewable energy.
 Minnesota residents have access to multiple state-level rebates and incentives to slash the cost of their new solar energy system.
 Combined with the ITC, solar is becoming more financially viable for homeowners throughout the state.